PuruJohri/Spotify_Analysis/README.md

 # Spotify_Analysis

-It was the project made for analyzing data of spotify using Ms Excel pivot table and tableau software.
+The main of aim of the project is to analyze the data of spotify users to get details about which genre is preferred more,which artists songs are more popular etc.
+The project was build with the help of Data Science Toolbox which includes Ms Excel(pivot tables) and Tableau Software.

 # To Run